wilseypa/warped2-models/models/pandemic/visualize/README.md

 Refactor plotting function
 Calculate the true minimum and maximums for each data file, not hardcoded as it is currently
 Add legend to heatmap
+Add current date to top right corner of map
+Add new form for viveks api

 ## **Resources**
 https://www.youtube.com/watch?v=aNbgrqRuoiE  --Help for US state map